CSI Boating and Diving

 Reservation Procedure for Non-CSI Personnel

 Boats are available for hire by non-CSI personnel as long as the educational or research activities are in line with CSI’s goals and mission.
 Special authorization is required for all non-CSI personnel to operate or reserve watercraft.
-To get special authorization, you should contact the Program Head in the area closest to your area of study.
-The Program Head will coordinate with the CSI Field Operations Committee, and upon acceptance will serve as your point of contact.
+To get special authorization, contact should be made with CSI faculty or staff related most closely to the work to be performed.
+The CSI faculty or staff member will coordinate with the CSI Field Operations Committee, and upon acceptance will serve as your point of contact.
 The point of contact will then follow the procedures for CSI personnel.